-Your healthcare technician will speak with you to determine the length of oxygen tubing that safely meets your needs.
-Please be mindful that excessive tubing increases the risk of tripping so everyone in your home should take extra care.
+Your healthcare technician will consult with you to determine the length of oxygen tubing that safely meets your child's needs.
+Please be mindful that longer tubing increases the risk of tripping so everyone in your home should take extra care.

-It is your responsibility to remain safe while using it.
+It is your responsibility to remain safe whilst the oxygen is being used.

-Your oxygen equipment has been installed following a risk assessment by your healthcare technician.
-The length of your oxygen tubing will give you the greatest freedom around your home, keeping it as short as possible while meeting your needs, up to a maximum distance of 15 metres/50 feet, inclusive of the nasal cannulae or mask tubing.
+The oxygen equipment has been installed following a risk assessment by your healthcare technician.
+The length of your oxygen tubing will give your child the greatest freedom around the home, keeping it as short as possible while meeting their needs, up to a maximum distance of 15 metres/50 feet, inclusive of the nasal cannulae or mask tubing.

 When moving around your home, please remember that the oxygen tubing is trailing behind you and around your feet.
-By always holding the tubing when you move, you will be more aware of it as you go about your activities.
+By always holding the tubing when you move, you will be more aware of it as you and your child go about your activities.

 Here are some tips: